LancerComet/ThreeJsJourney/README.md

 # ThreeJS Journey

-This project contains all practice codes of ThreeJS Journey.

-Everything is located under `src/views`.

-Not all chapters are included.

 > God bless Ukraine.

+This project comes with two parts:

+ - My practice codes for the course **ThreeJS Journey**, but not all chapters are included.
+ - A package named **DanceFloor**, it's a Vue binding for ThreeJS.

-## Vue and Three
+## DanceFloor

-I have found that using markup language to build Three app is more convenient.

-So I made some of Three components the Vue components just like what they have done with React.
+DanceFloor is located in `packages/dancefloor`.
+It was built with Vue 3, but in theory it compatible with Vue 2.7+.

+This package is published to npm as the name `@lancercomet/dancefloor`.

+## ThreeJS Journey

+ThreeJS Journey is located in `three-js-journey`.